Synthesis DIY Plans Sold At Mechanical Elements

 The products to build from the plans available on Mechanical Elements are not the norm.
 Each design has unique characteristics that make it perfect for the jobs intended.

 In many cases, purchasing an off-the-shelf product is sufficient, but when it’s not, consider making your own.
 Check out the shop tools for another example.
 Shop presses are widely available in stores and in catalogs, so why make one?
-If you need the span and capacity these offer, or if you need the stiffness and adjustability these have, or if you need parallelism… well, there’s not much out there, unless you have cubic dollars to spend.
+If you need the span and capacity these offer, or if you need the stiffness and adjustability these have, or if you need parallelism… Well, there’s not much out there, unless you have cubic dollars to spend.
+Just build one.

 If making things yourself has any interest to you, check it out.
 You may find just what you’re looking for.